LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 User defined expansion workflows
 --------------------------------

-Sometimes we have multiple hook objects that we need to use in the compilation of a source file.
+Sometimes we have multiple hook objects that we need to combine and use in the compilation of a source file.
 Logtalk includes a :doc:`../libraries/hook_flows` library that supports two basic expansion workflows: a :ref:`pipeline <apis:hook_pipeline/1>` of hook objects, where the expansion results from a hook object are feed to the next hook object in the pipeline, and a :ref:`set <apis:hook_set/1>` of hook objects, where expansions are tried until one of them succeeds.
 These